Black-capped Chickadee or Mountain Chickadee

 Mountain Chickadee

 The Mountain Chickadee is a Parid of higher elevations in the intermountain west.
-The white superciliary stripe, and grayer overall appearance, are the major keys to making this identification.
+The white superciliary stripe, and grayer overall appearance, are the major field marks for making this identification.
 Few other chickadees will show white above their eye, though genetic mutations and hybrids can muddy the waters a bit.
 However, if you see a chickadee with a white "eyebrow," you can be almost certain you are seeing a Mountain Chickadee.

-Identification of the Black-capped & Mountain Chickadee - Visual
+Identification of the Black-capped & Mountain Chickadee: Field Marks

-Visual keys are the "clues" received by your eyes and transmitted to your brain for aid in identification.
+Visual keys are the tips or clues received by your eyes and transmitted to your brain for aid in identification.
 Basically, if you can see it, it is a visual key.

 Black Cap